Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Frequently Asked Questions (FAQs)

-What is real-time decisioning in logistics?
+What is real-time logistics decisioning?

 Learn more about real-time decision making in logistics, visit locus.sh